Melapress/extend-2fa-methods/README.md

 	);
 ```

-Following is more detailed explanation of every hook and its code implementation
+In the next section, we will look at all available hooks in more detail, including their code implementation.

+#### Add a translatable name

 ```
 	/**
-	 * Adds translatable name
+	 * This hook adds a translatable name
-	 * Receives an array with all of the registered methods / providers.
+	 * It receives an array with all of the registered methods/providers.
-	 * Using this you can add translatable name of your method to the global methods array supported by the plugin.
+	 * When using this hook, you can add a translatable name of your method to the global methods array supported by the plugin.
 	 *
 	 * @param array $providers - Array with all currently supported providers and their translated names.
 	 *